 Departmental Graduate Awards

 Beginning in 2017, the Physics Department offers two awards to graduate students.
-The Outstanding Teaching Award is awarded annually to graduate student teaching assistants who excell in teaching undergraduate students.
-The Outstanding Service Award recognizes when a graduate student has had a notable positive impact on the departmental, university, or research community.
+The Outstanding Teaching Award is awarded annually to graduate student teaching assistants who excel in teaching undergraduate students.
+The Outstanding Service Award recognizes when a graduate student has had a notable positive impact on the departmental, university or research community.
 Awardees are selected from faculty nominations and receive a certificate and check in recognition.

 Outstanding Teaching Awards

 2021 Corinne Callison.
 College Physics

 2021 Babak Kasmaei.
 College Physics I and II

 2019 Olena Iadlovska.
 University Physics I

 2017 Daniel Gavazzi.
 Physics of Entertainment and the Arts

 Outstanding Service Award